How to Minimize the Environmental Impact of Construction: 9 Ways

 Using eco-friendly materials is a foundational step toward sustainable construction.
 Green and recycled building materials, such as recycled metal, reclaimed wood, and low-carbon concrete, can reduce the strain on natural resources and embodied carbon.

-Many of these materials can also be purchased locally, reducing the need to transport these materials from far away.
+Many of these materials can also be purchased locally, reducing the need to transport them long distances.

 Likewise, energy-efficient building materials, such as low-E windows, spray foam insulation, and composite shingles, can significantly impact carbon emissions.